yiisoft/hydrator/docs/guide/en/attribute-resolver-factory.md

 # Attribute resolver factory

 The hydrator uses `AttributeResolverFactoryInterface` implementation to create attribute resolvers.
-It supports two implementations out of the box.
+The package provides two implementations out of the box.

 ## Attribute resolver factories out of the box